 Are we required to carry insurance papers within the car at all times?
-I'm helping a friend ask this as she was involved in a slight accident and the other party didn't have the insurance papers with her.
+I'm helping a friend ask this as she was involved in a collision and the other party didn't have the insurance papers with her.

 This short question actually has a two part answer.
 The first deals with which documents a driver is required to carry and the second concerns the information that they are required to produce when they are involved in a collision on a highway.

 Documents That You Must Carry